Definition of Interest Coverage Ratio

 Explanation

-The formula can be derived by using the following steps:
+The formula derives by using the following steps:

 EBIT = Revenue – COGS – Operating expenses

-Step 2: Next, determine the company’s interest expense on its debt during the given period.
+Step 2: Next, determine the company’s interest expense on its debt.
 It is either available as interest expense or financial cost in the income statement.

-Step 3: Finally, the formula for (ICR) can be derived by dividing the operating profit (step 1) by the interest expense (step 2) as shown below.
+Step 3: Finally, the formula for (ICR) derives by dividing the operating profit (step 1) by the interest expense (step 2) as shown below.

 Relevance and Use of Interest Coverage Ratio

-The concept of (ICR) is very important as it is used to assess a company’s capability to pay its interest obligations.
+The concept of (ICR) is very important as it assesses a company’s capability to pay its interest obligations.
 A higher value (more than 2.0x) indicates that the company can comfortably meet its interest expenses.
 On the other hand, a lower value (less than 1.0x) of (ICR) indicates that the company is not generating adequate operating profit to meet interest payments, which exposes it to the risk of bankruptcy.

 Recommended Articles

-This is a guide to Interest Coverage Ratio.
+This is a guide to Interest Coverage Ratios.
 Here we discuss how to calculate (ICR) along with practical examples.
-We also provide an excel template.
+We also provide an Excel template.
 You may also look at the following articles to learn more –